department-of-veterans-affairs/va.gov-team/products/identity-personalization/my-va/payment-history/README.md

 A security vulnerability is unlikely due to the 2-factor authentication required to access the page and personal information.

 - Payments API: /v0/profile/payment_history
-     - Currently managed by the eBenefits team
+     - Previously managed by the eBenefits team before 4/7/2022; Currently unsure who manages this
-          - PM:Jason Wolf
           - OCTO-DE Lead: Matt Self
 - Debts API: /v0/debts
      - Currently managed by the Debt resolution team